 The Namib Desert is one of the oldest deserts in the world, and at its heart lies the Sossusvlei dune sea.
 Here, ocher dunes rise in spectacular star-shaped peaks, outlined against the azure sky.
 Staying at Sesriem Camp (located within the park gates) affords you early access to the dunes—a major benefit for anyone wanting to climb to the top of iconic peak Dune 45 in time for sunrise.
 Other Sossusvlei highlights include Big Daddy (the region's most challenging climb), and Deadvlei, a long-dry oasis filled with petrified trees reaching skyward from bone-white clay.
 Nearby Sesriem Canyon is another photogenic highlight, while free-roaming wildlife includes the desert-adapted gemsbok and springbok antelopes.

-The Fish River Canyon is Africa's largest canyon, thought to have formed about 500 million years ago.
-The canyon is located in southern Namibia, on the border with South Africa.
-The Fish River has carved out over 160 km's of rock (100 miles), and some of the canyon walls are over half a kilometer high.
-You can hike the canyon but only during the cooler months between May and September.
-The hike takes 5 days (it's 85 km's) and there are no hotels or places to get food or water along the way.
-Accommodation is in tents or in the open air.
-The hike offers spectacular views and common sightings of baboons, klipspringers and hyraxes.
-At the end of the hike, the fabulous Ai-Ais hot springs resort awaits to ease your throbbing feet.Continue to 5 of 10 below.
+The Fish River Canyon is Africa's largest canyon, second only in size to America's Grand Canyon.
+Located in the south of the country, it is thought to have formed around 500 million years ago.
+Today, the Fish River has carved out over 100 miles (160 kilometers) of rock, and in places the canyon walls are over half a kilometer high.
+You can hike the canyon, but only during the cooler months (May to September).
+The hike takes five days and there are no hotels or restaurants along the way.
+Accommodation is in tents, and hikers have to be entirely self-sufficient.
+The hike offers spectacular views and sightings of wildlife including baboons, klipspringers and hyraxes.
+At the end of the hike, ease your aching muscles in the hot springs at Ai Ais Resort.